Copenhagen: 19th century

-In 1807, as a result of continued British fears that Denmark would ally with France, another British fleet led by Admiral James Gambier was dispatched to Copenhagen with orders to seize or destroy the Dano-Norwegian navy.
-The British published a proclamation demanding the surrender of the Dano-Norwegian fleet, and the Danish responded with "what amounted to a declaration of war".
-Gambier's forces responded by carrying out a naval bombardment of Copenhagen from 2 to 5 September.
+In 1807, due to continued fears that Denmark would ally with France, Britain sent another fleet, led Admiral James Gambier, to Copenhagen to seize or destroy the Dano-Norwegian navy.
+The British published a demand to the Dano-Norwegian fleet to surrender.
+The Danish responded with "what amounted to a declaration of war".
+Then Gambier's fleet bombarded Copenhagen from 2 to 5 September.
 The bombardment, which saw the deployment of Congreve rockets, killed 195 civilians and wounded 768, along with burning approximately 1,000 structures, including the Church of Our Lady.
-Copenhagen's defenders were unable to respond to the bombardment effectively due to relying on an old defence-line whose limited range could not reach the British ships and their longer-range artillery.
-A British landing force of 30,000 men entered and occupied Copenhagen; during the battle, the British suffered almost 200 casualties, while the Danish suffered 3,000.
-Virtually the entire Dano-Norwegian fleet was surrendered to the British, who either burnt them or brought them back to Britain.
-Denmark declared war on Britain, leading to the outbreak of the Gunboat War, which lasted until the 1814 Treaty of Kiel.
+The British artillery had a longer-range than Copenhagen's old defence-line range.
+A British landing force of 30,000 men entered and occupied Copenhagen.
+The British suffered almost 200 casualties, while the Danish suffered 3,000.
+Virtually the whole Dano-Norwegian fleet surrendered and the British either burnt them or brought them back to Britain.
+Denmark declared war on Britain, leading to the Gunboat War, which lasted until the 1814 Treaty of Kiel.

 Slotsholmen canal, as seen from the Børsen building (c.
 1900).
 In the background from left to right: Church of the Holy Ghost, Trinitatis Complex, St. Nicholas Church, and Holmen Church.

 Despite the turmoil the Napoleonic Wars brought to the city, Copenhagen soon experienced a period of intense cultural creativity known as the Danish Golden Age.
 Painting prospered under C.W.
 Eckersberg and his students while C.F.
 Hansen and Gottlieb Bindesbøll brought a Neoclassical look to the city's architecture.
-In the early 1850s, the ramparts of the city were opened to allow new housing to be built around The Lakes (Søerne) that bordered the old defences to the west.
+In the early 1850s, the ramparts were opened to build housing around The Lakes (Søerne) west of the old defences.
+The ramparts were out of date as a defence system, and had limited the city's area, causing poor sanitation.
 By the 1880s, the districts of Nørrebro and Vesterbro developed to accommodate those who came from the provinces to participate in the city's industrialization.
-This dramatic increase of space was long overdue, as not only were the old ramparts out of date as a defence system but bad sanitation in the old city had to be overcome.
 From 1886, the west rampart (Vestvolden) was flattened, allowing major extensions to the harbour leading to the establishment of the Freeport of Copenhagen 1892–94.
 Electricity came in 1892 with electric trams in 1897.
-The spread of housing to areas outside the old ramparts brought about a huge increase in the population.
-In 1840, Copenhagen was inhabited by approximately 120,000 people.
-By 1901, it had some 400,000 inhabitants.
+The housing outside the old ramparts saw a huge population growth, from 120,000 in 1840 to 400,000 by 1901.